surgebiswas/poker/README.md

 This repository contains:

 1. Code to manage poker (no-limit Texas Hold'em) games between multiple agents.
 Games are managed, in large part, using the API made available by the Annual Computer Poker Competition (ACPC) [1].
 This API was written in C by the Computer Poker Research Group at the University of Alberta [2].
 This code was edited by Surge Biswas to simplify the interface for compatibility with higher level languages (e.g. R and Python).
+This code is contained in the "project_acpc_server" folder.

 2. Community submitted computational poker agents.

+When programming your agent, you do not need to worry about directly interfacing with the ACPC interface.

 ## References
 [1] http://www.computerpokercompetition.org